Treoir Council

 Rosemary trained as a social worker at Trinity College, Dublin.
 Having been a student in the Rotunda Hospital during my training, all of her work experience has been in the area of medical social work in maternity, neonatal and gynaecology settings.
 She worked for two years in the maternity unit of St James Hospital and in the Coombe Women and Infants University Hospital until her retirement in 2019.

-Passions: She has a particular interest in issues affecting lone parents including housing, income protection, birth registration and legal issues.
+Passions: Rosemary has a particular interest in issues affecting lone parents including housing, income protection, birth registration and legal issues.

 Council Role: Policy subcommittee.